codidact/co-design/README.md

     npm install

-and to build the files, run
+and to build all the files, run

     npm run build

+If you only want to rebuild CSS/JS/Docs, run one of

+    npm run css_build
+    npm run js_build
+    npm run docs_build

-### Server
+### Development

-To run a server with the documentation, simply run:
+For easy development, run

-    npm run server
+    npm run dev

-If you go to http://localhost:3000 it will now show the documentation pages with the current code.
+and it will host the documentation at http://localhost:8080.
+The site will automatically update when you make changes.